🧱 Foundations 🤖 LLM Systems 🔍 RAG & Retrieval 🔐 Security × AI 📚 Reading Log

 Notes from Anthropic’s Claude Code in Action course.

-What is a Coding Assistant?
+What Is a Coding Assistant?

 A coding assistant is a tool — it does whatever the model instructs it to do (e.g. read a file, run a command, edit code).
 The language model is the brain; the assistant is the hands.